tgerighty/AGENTS.md/prisma.md

 if you throw an error that is not unexpected you should use the `AppError` class, this way I can skip sending these errors to Sentry in the `notifyError` function

-For example for cases where a resource is not found or user has no subscription.
+for example for cases where a resource is not found or user has no subscription.

 you can even throw response errors, for example: